Issue: You need to prepare the Active Directory Domain and Schema for the installation of Exchange 2013 CU21.

 7) Repeat the AD health checks outlined in Step 5 again, again it may take awhile for the schema mismatch error to go away (this error is normal).

-Reach out to BridgeTech for custom tailored Exchange support or guidance on moving your IT infrastructure to the cloud.
+Reach out to BridgeTech IT Support in Portland Oregon for custom tailored Exchange support and guidance on moving Exchange to the cloud.
 Mention EnterpriseIT.co for 30 minutes free IT consulting.